foomprep/toolla/README.md

 # toolla

-`toola` is a stateful wrapper for the Anthropic API tool use.
-It has a `Chat` class that will <i>automatically</i> execute functions that are passed to the chat as tools.
+`toola` is a high level stateful wrapper for Claude models through the `anthropic` python SDK.
+It contains a `Chat` class that keeps a history of the chat and also enables automatic tool use by adding functions to the chat.

 ## Installation
 ```